 This new tax measure offers a reduced inclusion rate of 1/3 for up to $2 million in capital gains during an individual’s lifetime, with this limit being phased in over 10 years.
 However, it’s important to know that not all businesses qualify—this doesn’t apply to businesses in professional services, finance, real estate, hospitality, arts, entertainment, or personal care.

-Below is a checklist to help you navigate the tax adjustments and ensure your financial plans are updated and aligned with the new rules.
+Below is a checklist to help you navigate the tax adjustments and ensure your personalized plans are updated and aligned with the new rules.

 Investors